skokielibrary/spl-content/_content/annabelle/books-movies-more--books.markdown

 Come join one of our many book discussion groups that meet inside and outside the library.
 Have a reading group of your own?
 Check out a book discussion kit [link] complete with a dozen copies of a great title.

 ##Ebooks and audiobooks [link]
-Download books and audiobooks, read great children's books online, and more.
+Download books and audiobooks, read great children's books online, and listen to audiobooks for kids through:

+- 3M Cloud Library
+- OverDrive
+- TumbleBook Library
+- AudioBookCloud

 ##Book and literature resources
 Get the correct order of a book series, read author biographies, and discover readalikes for bestsellers with our online research tools.

-[Callout: local author page and/or author visits page]
+[Callout: Love writers and writing?
+Learn about our services for local authors (link) and come meet established author at one of the many literary events we host (link)]

+["Ad"?
+Novelist]